Examples of naked singularity formation in higher-dimensional Einstein-vacuum spacetimes: Introduction

 \section{Introduction}

 In the process of gravitational collapse, singularities can emerge under a broad range of circumstances.
-They are either covered by trapped surfaces (black holes) or being visible to far-away observers (naked singularities).
-Regarding these two outcomes, the weak cosmic censorship conjecture \cite{Penrose69,Christo99} claims that generically all singularities should be hidden inside black holes.
-Despite huge effort, the validity of this conjecture still remains one of the most important open problems in classical general relativity (see recent reviews \cite{Christo99,Dafermos09,Wald97,Penrose99,Rendall05}).
-Nevertheless, from a different perspective, significant progress has been made on the mathematical studies of formation of trapped surfaces in vacuum spacetimes without symmetry assumption, notably in the recent monumental work by Christodoulou \cite{Christo09} and related development \cite{An12,An14,Dafermos13,Klainerman12,Klainerman14,Li14,Luk13,Reiterer11}.
+They are either covered by black hole horizons, or being visible to far-away observers---commonly referred to as naked singularities.
+In regard to these two outcomes, the weak cosmic censorship conjecture \cite{Penrose69} asserts that generically all singularities should be hidden inside black holes.
+During the past few decades, only limited progress has been made toward a general proof or disproof of the conjecture (see recent reviews \cite{Christo99,Dafermos09,Wald97,Penrose99,Rendall05}).
+In a series of papers from 1980s to late 90s, Christodoulou investigated the global dynamics of the Einstein-scalar field equations with a vanishing potential under the assumption of spherical symmetry.
+Remarkably, he established the first example of naked singularities that can evolve from regular asymptotically flat initial data in a matter field deemed physically suitable \cite{Christo94}.
+Later on, he also showed that such occurrences are unstable and non-generic \cite{Christo99}, and proved a version of weak cosmic censorship for the model system.
+Despite huge effort, the validity of the conjecture in general situations still remains elusive, which constitutes possibly the most important open problem in classical general relativity.
+Nevertheless, on a different path, significant progress has been made in mathematical studies of the formation of trapped surfaces in vacuum spacetimes without symmetry assumptions, notably in the recent monumental work by Christodoulou \cite{Christo09} and related development \cite{An12,An17,Dafermos13,Klainerman12,Klainerman14,Li14,Luk13,Reiterer11}.

+By construction, Christodoulou's naked singularity solution in \cite{Christo94} is continuously self-similar and has \emph{two} real parameters $k$ ($\kappa$ in our notation) and $a$.
+Detailed analysis was given to the moment when the curvature singularity first appears along with the self-similar coordinate becoming singular as well.
+A naked singularity can form provided $0<k^2<1/3$.
+The asymptotically flat initial data sets are obtained by truncating the self-similar ones.
+Relevant to this work, Brady examined the same self-similar model using numerical calculation \cite{Brady95} and discussed its critical behavior (for an even earlier numerical attempt before \cite{Christo94}, see \cite{Goldwirth87}).
+Bedjaoui et al. further applied the same self-similar construction to the Brans-Dicke theory \cite{Bedjaoui10} and showed that naked singularities can also emerge.
+More examples of continuously self-similar solutions can be found, for instance, in \cite{Bizon00,Hirschmann04,Rendall11,Wang03}.